-The BRT recommends the authorities of the EU and Japan to enhance their regulatory cooperation.
+The BRT recommends the authorities of the EU and Japan to enhance their regulatory cooperation and to increase communication between the two economies.
 The aim is to eliminate barriers to trade and investment in order to promote business and to disseminate the experience of the EU and Japan to the rest of the world.